 It’s always worth checking out an eclipse.
-This partial lunar eclipse won’t be the most spectacular but for the keen early birds, it’s definitely something to see!
+This partial lunar eclipse won’t be the most spectacular but for the keen stargazers, it’s definitely something to see!

 Which direction to look: West

-Saturn is the bright star-like object below and to the left of the Moon.
+Jupiter is the bright star-like object above and to the right of the Moon.